TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Celestial.md

 <br />

-Once the IIFE has been entered, we store the data in a file and apply a base64 decode:
+Once the IIFE has been entered, we store the data in a file and `apply a base64 decode`:

 <br />